Allerton Damp Proofing have been offering high quality damp proofing services to Harrogate since 1983.

 Harrogate’s Damp Proofers

-Allerton Remedial Treatments are experienced and trusted damp proofers working throughout Yorkshire.
+Allerton Damp Proofing are experienced and trusted damp proofers working throughout Yorkshire.
 We’ve been established since 1983, so have been working in Harrogate homes and properties for over thirty-five years, bringing our expert advice to hundreds of families and people.

 - Damp proofing quotes and surveys